shahthepro/hameid/_posts/2018-04-07-social-networks-and-forums.md

 I still remember creating multiple accounts on forums like _Hostbidder_ & _VBForums_ and getting banned, again and again, for being a nasty troll. _VBForums_, _Planet Source Code_ and _SourceForge_ were my _StackOverflow_ back when I started programming circa 2005-2006.

-To be honest, I enjoyed spending time on community forums that I did on social networks.
+To be honest, I enjoyed spending time on community forums more than I did on social networks.
 And I still do.
 I have even tried creating social networks and community forums.

 # Flash-forward to now
 Until recently I have had account on almost all major social networks and tech forums.
 But I've been inactive on almost all of them for a while now.